Where to stay in Sicily

 Taormina is a beautiful romantic town to visit and experience, certainly to share with many other tourists but this does not take anything away from its beauty.

-It’s definitely the perfect place to stay in Sicily for couples
+It’s definitely the perfect destination for couples.

 There are so many walks you can do during the day both in Taormina and down to the beach, like for example to the boutique Isola Bella (Beautiful Island) or Giardini Naxos for a swim